 Vested Interest in the Business

-Less Immediate Capital
+Less Capital Upfront

-The seller will receive the proceeds of their business’s sale via installments, so they have less immediate capital to invest elsewhere.
+The seller will receive the proceeds of their business’s sale via installments, so they have less capital to invest elsewhere.

 To protect their interests and offset some of these risks, sellers can and should institute the following terms into their seller financing agreement:

-To protect seller interest in the case of default, owner financing agreements generally contain terms that give sellers the right to take back control of the business within a specified period (usually 60 or 90 days) if the buyer continuously misses payments.
+- Control of Business with Non-payment Clause: To protect seller interest in the case of default, owner financing agreements generally contain terms that give sellers the right to take back control of the business within a specified period (usually 60 or 90 days) if the buyer continuously misses payments.

-To further protect their interests, sellers should file a blanket UCC lien on all business assets and require the buyer to commit to a personal guarantee.
+- Collateral and Personal Guarantees: Sellers should file a blanket UCC lien on all business assets and require the buyer to commit to a personal guarantee.
 This way, a seller can seize a buyer’s business and personal assets to recoup losses.

-Seller Financing as a Complement to a Business Acquisition Loan
+Seller Financing and Business Acquisition Loans

 If you decide seller financing a business is right for you, never go it alone.
-It’s recommended that both parties enlist the professional services of a business broker, accountant and lawyer to assess the creditworthiness of candidates, draft the contracts and successfully negotiate terms.
+It’s recommended that both parties enlist the professional services of a business broker, accountant and lawyer to assess the creditworthiness of candidates, draft contracts and successfully negotiate terms.